cirosantilli/x86-assembly-cheat/intel-processor-history.md

 # Intel processor history

-Important to understand instruction set names used until today.
+Intel is highly backwards compatible and hugely influential, so understanding their processor history helps to understand terms and concepts which are still relevant.

 ## Intel 4004

 <https://en.wikipedia.org/wiki/Intel_4004>

-The first.
+The first commercial integrated CPU in the world.
+Huge breakthrough.

 ## Intel 8080

-1974, 8 bit, 2MHz, very popular
+1974, 8 bit, 2MHz.
+Hit a price / performance point that kick-started the PC revolution: Apple, Microsoft, etc.

+Before it, computers were huge machines for large corporations only.

 ## Intel 8086